jubatus/website/source/en/fv_convert.rst

 .. describe:: linear_normalization

- It normalizes linearly value between 0 to 1.
+ It normalizes the input value linearly between 0 to 1.
  It requires two arguments "min" and "max", and these values cannot be omitted.
  It transforms given value x to be between 0 to 1 with formula (x-min) / (max - min).
  If the x is smaller than "min", it is truncated to 0.